-For practical reason, to be able to get timely and accurate information, data as of 31 December are retained and booked within Alstom 31 March accounts.
-The length of the reporting periods and the difference between the ends of the reporting periods remain the same from period to period to allow comparability and consistency.
+For practical reason, to be able to get timely and accurate information, data as of 31 December 2019 and 31 December 2018 are retained and booked within Alstom's 31 March 2020 and 31 March 2019 accounts.
+The length of the reporting periods and any difference between the ends of the reporting periods remain the same from period to period to allow comparability and consistency.

-The summarized financial information (at 100%) presented below are the figures disclosed in the financial statements of TMH Limited at 31 December 2018 and are established in accordance with IFRS.
-These financial statements, established in Rubles, were converted to euros based on the rates used by the Group at 31 March 2019.
+The summarized financial information (at 100%) presented below are the figures disclosed in the financial statements of TMH Limited at 31 December 2019 and 31 December 2018 and are established in accordance with IFRS.
+These financial statements, established in Roubles, were converted to euros based on the rates used by the Group at 31 March 2020 and 31 March 2019.